Qubit-Coding-Center-QCC/Introduction/README.md

 # QCC

-Qubit Coding Center is a Computer Education & Training Institute.
+Qubit Coding Center is a non-profite Computer Education & Training Institute.

 [PowerPoint format](https://docs.google.com/presentation/d/e/2PACX-1vT6t4uXux2kVe-1gAs9yd-dLuHq9NFQebAk1PJruvq4wSPfvVeWU9OV_LKTI9Sg-rY_iZugayoHAy6K/pub?start=false&loop=false&delayms=3000)

+## Vision statement
+To prepare a highly skilled work force with the technical and soft skills required to compete globally toward local economic prosperity.

 ## Mission statement
+Qubit Coding Center (QCC) aims to create rewarding career opportunities for the community by establishing intensive training platform that provides efficient and practical educational programs in cutting-edge technical tools that are highly demanded globally.
+The graduates of the program will be equipped with the relevant tools that would enable them to compete internationally and be life-long learners.

+## Guiding principles
+1)	Training programs are oriented toward globally-relevant technologies
+2)	Career opportunities are inclusive across gender and age
+3)	We focus on fast-tracked and intensive career paths
+4)	While open to all to enter, only extremely committed and highly motivated members will continue and graduate
+5)	Hard work dedicated students hold great potential

+## Goal
-We have one goal and that is to discover, train and graduate a job-market-ready talented software developers in highly specialized domains including and not limited to:
+We have one goal and that is to **discover, train and graduate a job-market-ready** talented software developers in highly specialized domains including and not limited to:

 - Web Development
 - Mobile Development